Jamaica CBDC Tracker

 Reporters Without Borders Freedom Index:

 Jamaica is in the launched phase.
-The Bank of Jamaica launched its CBDC (referred to as JAM-DEX) in 2022.
-While the CBDC was one of the first to be officially launched, the central bank has struggled to increase adoption and encourage people to use it.
+The Bank of Jamaica launched its CBDC (called JAM-DEX) in 2022.
+While the CBDC was one of the first to be officially launched, the central bank has struggled to get people to use it.

 CBDC History and Development